-- 3 Save the sensitivity analysis results in a separate folder. - a Click Project in the Browser pane.
-Expand the Program1 folder. - b Right-click the LastRun folder.
-Select Save Data. - c In the Save Data dialog, enter sa data as the data name.
+- 3 Save the sensitivity analysis results in a separate folder. - a Right-click the LastRun folder of the program in the Browser pane. - b Select Save Data. - c In the Save Data dialog, enter sa data as the data name.